kingcrimsontianyu/QuarterLife/README.md

 Quarter Life (QL), based on Unreal Engine (version 4.22.2), is a first-person adventure game and my personal side project.
 My inspiration comes from Half Life, Portal, Bioshock, Prey, Witcher, Shadow Warrior, Unreal Tournament, Doom and Quake.

 This game is developed in primarily C++ and a bit of Unreal Blueprint visual scripts.
-Blueprints related to game mechanics are almost all subclassed from C++.
+Blueprint classes related to game mechanics are almost all subclassed from C++.

 Regarding this repository:
 - GNU General Public License version 3 license (GPLv3) is used.